jhumelsine/jhumelsine.github.io/_posts/2024-02-08-decorator-design-pattern.md

 ```

 __ERRATA__
->I found a minor issue in the above code while drafting one of the [Builder Design Pattern](TBD) (TBD) blog entries.
+>I found a minor issue in the above code while drafting one of the [Builder Design Pattern](https://jhumelsine.github.io/2025/08/08/builder-introduction.html) blog entries.
 That blog continues with this example, and I while reviewing it on August 18, 2025, I noticed something that isn't quite correct.
 Can you spot it?
 >
 >This is a case where I provided code snippets without actually implementing or testing them.
 If I had continued the design with tests and implementation, I would have found the issue.
 It's not uncommon to make mistakes in design code snippets, which are often later revealed during the test and implementation phases.
 >